git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 This simple example shows what you can do with the injected Tracer

 object.
-More configuration options are available to you, including setting a timestamp for when a span was created and destroyed.
+More configuration options are available, including setting a timestamp for when a span was created and destroyed.
 However, these options require an implementation of their own, which does not come as a part of the Zipkin user feature that is provided.
-In a real-world scenario, implement all the OpenTracing interfaces that you deem necessary, which might include the SpanBuilder
+In a real-world scenario, implement all the OpenTracing interfaces that you consider necessary, which might include the SpanBuilder

 interface.
 You can use this interface for span creation and customization, including setting timestamps.